 When you are in sequential shift mode, and the vehicle is stopped, pull the + (right) paddle shifter to shift to second gear.
-You will see "M 2" in the display.
+You will see "M2" in the display.
 Starting in second gear helps to reduce wheelspin in deep snow or on a slippery surface.
+Always use the parking brake when you park your vehicle.
+Make sure the parking brake is set firmly, or your vehicle may roll if it is parked on an incline.